AvivBenchorin/CustomAssembly/README.md

 ### Input and ouput FASTA file formats
-For the FASTA input of CustomAssembly, the sequence names must be in the format of "contig_<sequence name>" or "scaffold_<sequence name>" in order to properly be processed.
+For the FASTA input of CustomAssembly, the sequence names must be in the format of "contig_{sequence name}" or "scaffold_{sequence name}" in order to properly be processed.
-As well, the FASTA outputs of CustomAssembly will output the sequences name as "contig_<sequence name>".
+As well, the FASTA outputs of CustomAssembly will output the sequences name as "contig_{sequence name}".

 ### Running the program
 Usage of `CustomAssembly` is as follows: